-As of March 31, 2013, our working capital, defined as total current assets less total current liabilities, was \$94.3 million, compared with \$82.9 million as of December 31, 2012.
-Cash and cash equivalents were \$63.2 million as of March 31, 2013, compared to \$61.6 million as of December 31, 2012.
-As of March 31, 2013 and December 31, 2012, cash and cash equivalents held by our foreign subsidiaries were \$2.1 million and \$2.0 million, respectively.
+As of March 31, 2014, our working capital, defined as total current assets less total current liabilities, was \$126.8 million, compared with \$120.9 million as of December 31, 2013.
+Cash and cash equivalents were \$101.0 million as of March 31, 2014, compared to \$89.4 million as of December 31, 2013.
+As of March 31, 2014 and December 31, 2013, cash and cash equivalents held by our foreign subsidiaries were \$1.6 million and \$2.0 million, respectively.
 We anticipate that our overall expenses, as well as planned capital expenditures, may constitute a material use of our cash resources.
-In addition, we may use cash resources to repurchase common stock or fund potential investments in, or acquisitions of complementary products, technologies or businesses.
+In addition, we may use cash resources to continue to fund our R&D efforts, repurchase common stock or fund potential investments in, or acquisitions of complementary products, technologies or businesses.
 We believe that our existing cash resources and anticipated funds from operations will satisfy our cash requirements to fund our operating activities, capital expenditures and other obligations for at least the next twelve months.
-However, in the event that during such period, or thereafter, we are not successful in generating sufficient cash flows from operations we may need to raise additional capital through private or public financings, strategic relationships or other arrangements, which may not be available to us on acceptable terms or at all.